akshayjoshii/akshayjoshii.github.io/academia-hugo/content/post/jupyter/index.md

 ---
-title: Display Jupyter Notebooks with academia
+title: Display Jupyter Notebooks
-subtitle: Learn how to blog in academia using Jupyter notebooks
+subtitle: This page is reserved to publish Jupyter Notebooks in the future.
-summary: Learn how to blog in academia using Jupyter notebooks
+summary: This page is reserved to publish Jupyter Notebooks in the future.
 authors:
 - admin
 tags: []